Macquarie Group: Central Services Groups

+Licenses

 Macquarie holds a number of licences enabling it to conduct activities in the jurisdictions in which it operates and is regulated by a significant number of regulators globally.
 In Australia, Macquarie Bank Limited holds a banking licence and as an authorised deposit-taking institution (ADI), is supervised by the Australian Prudential Regulation Authority (APRA).
 Other key Australian regulators include the Australian Securities & Investments Commission (ASIC) and AUSTRAC.
 Globally, key regulators include the UK FCA and PRA; US CFTC, FINRA, NFA, FERC, SEC and Federal Reserve Board; IIROC; MAS; Hong Kong SFC; HKMA; SEBI; Japan FSA; Korean FSS; and New Zealand FMA.

+Regulatory Breaches

+2013 Enforceable Undertaking

+In January 2013 ASIC accepted an Enforceable Undertaking (EU) from Macquarie Equities Limited (MEL), part of Macquarie Group, after identifying widespread failures in its financial advice arm, Macquarie Private Wealth (MPW).

+ASIC’s surveillance, starting in December 2011, uncovered serious and recurring compliance issues dating back to 2008.
+These included: